RPallas92/RPallas92.github.io/_posts/2024-09-07-pingora-internals-1-async-runtime.markdown

 The multi-thread runtime maintains one global queue, and a local queue for each worker thread.
 The runtime will prefer to choose the next task to schedule from the local queue, and will only pick a task from the global queue if the local queue is empty.

-If both the local queue and global queue is empty, then the worker thread **will attempt to steal tasks from the local queue of another worker thread**.
+If both the local queue and global queue are empty, the worker thread **will attempt to steal tasks from the local queue of another worker thread**.
 Stealing is done by moving half of the tasks in one local queue to another local queue.

 ```
  Multi-Thread Scheduler with 2 threads